getwtxt/getwtxt/README.md

 If you're using `nginx`, here's a skeleton config to get you started.
-Don't forget to change the 5 instances of `twtxt.example.com` to the (sub)domain you'll be using to access the registry, generate SSL/TLS certificates using `letsencrypt`, and change the port in `proxy_pass` to whichever port you specified when modifying the configuration file.
+Don't forget to change the 5 instances of `twtxt.example.com` to the (sub)domain you'll be using to access the registry, generate SSL/TLS certificates using LetsEncrypt, and change the port in `proxy_pass` to whichever port you specified when modifying the configuration file.
 Currently, it's set to the default port `9001`

 ```nginx